 The road to Brandon Creek leaves Shea Head Drive at Murreagh.
 Look for the road sign to Baile Na nGall (L5006) at the Pet Farm.
 You’ll stay on this road for 4.5 kilometers, when you’ll come to a sign for Brandon Creek.
 Follow the signs, and you’ll be at Brandon Creek in another 4.5 kilometers.
 The single-track road dead-ends at Brandon Pier, without much else to see.
 And by “pier,” we mean a small concrete pad with a few row boats.
 Historical, perhaps, and certainly a pilgrimage for believers, but not something on most tourist’s To Do list.

 Tips for Your Slea Head Drive

 Being one of the top scenic routes in Ireland makes Slea Head Drive something of a Must Do for us.
 If you decide to include a day on the Dingle Peninsula in your Irish Itinerary, here are a few thoughts on Slea Head Drive:

 - Although you can drive the entire route in about 30 minutes, don’t plan on it.
 Instead, plan about half a day, allowing time to stop for photos, visit attractions and, of course, enjoy a few well deserved coffee breaks!

-- Drive the route counterclockwise, as we suggested.
+- Drive the route clockwise, as we suggested.
 Since you drive on the left in Ireland, this puts you in position for the best views along the coast, without being obstructed by tour buses.
 You’ll also have views towards Dingle bay in front of you on the last leg, rather than starting with them in your rearview mirror.